Hickatee: Distribution

-D. mawii lives in Atlantic-draining larger rivers and lakes in Central America, from southern Mexico through Belize to the Guatemalan-Honduran border.
+Dermatemys mawii lives in Atlantic-draining larger rivers and lakes in Central America, from southern Mexico through Belize to the Guatemalan-Honduran border.
 In Mexico it occurs in the states of Veracruz, Tabasco, Campeche, the north of Oaxaca, the north of Chiapas and the south of Quintana Roo, primarily in the hydrological basins of the Papaloapan, Coatzacoalcos and Grijalva-Usumacinta River systems.

 In Guatemala the species occurs from southern and central Petén Department, south to Lago de Izabal and the rivers which drain into it.
 The presence and status in the Río Motagua bordering Honduras was unknown in 2011.
 It is reasonably common in the Pasión River and its tributaries as well as several lakes in Petén as of 1998.
 It was once common in Lake Petén Itzá, but by 1998 had become rarer there.
 It is well protected in Yaxhá Lake.
 In 2007 it was found to occur throughout northern Petén in the area corresponding to the Maya Biosphere Reserve, with the researchers reporting that it was quite common almost everywhere, and extending the known distribution somewhat with the Río Azul in Mirador-Río Azul National Park and Playa Grande, Quiche.
 Based on an extrapolation of the turtle densities obtained in this survey, 4,081 turtles are estimated to currently exist within this area.
 This number is clearly an extreme underestimate, as only the surface area of large water bodies and rivers was taken into account, and the lowest densities found in the area were used in the calculations in order to be conservative.
 Very high turtle densities were captured in Laguna Peru in 2007 and 2009.